 Best Choice of Size

-The company offers four different weights to choose from: 25, 40, 44, and 50 pounds.
+Morton offers four different bag weights to choose from: 25, 40, 44, and 50 pounds.
 This means you can tailor your purchase to reflect the amount of water you use and your softening system.

-The salt comes in pellet form and is suitable for many brands of water softener.
-Check your manufacturer’s recommendations to make sure itโs compatible with yours.
+The salt comes in pellet form and is suitable for many water softener brands.
+Check your manufacturer’s recommendations to ensure it is compatible with your unit.

 Pros

-- Recommended by appliance manufacturers including Whirlpool, Northstar, and Ecopure.
+- Recommended by manufacturers including Whirlpool, Northstar, and Ecopure

-- Could extend the life of your water softener.
+- Might extend the life of your water softener

 Cons